 How are students supervised?

-Barrett is a very secure, gated facility.
-It requires key-card access for external gates, and internal elevators for the dormitories.
+Our dormitory facilities are very secure, requiring key card access for entry.
 Each floor we occupy has SWSDI Staff members in residence to supervise and assist.
-When using ASU facilities, students are escorted by their lab leaders to classrooms and lunch on the main ASU campus.
-We do a bed-check at 10PM for our younger middle school students, and at 11PM for our older high school students.
+Students are escorted by their lab leaders to classrooms and meals on ASU campus.
+We do a bed-check at 11PM.

 Can I visit my student?

 We understand that it can be difficult to leave your student in the care of others for a week or two.
 However, in order to make sure camp functions properly and students get the appropriate experience from it, we are unable to allow visits from parents, especially to the dorms.
-For two-week campers, parents may visit during the free time on the mid-camp Sunday.
+There will be time available where visits may be permitted, and on Sunday mornings during camp we offer some free time so that students may go with their families or attend church services.

 My student has an appointment, an exam, or some sort of pressing obligation.
 Can I pick her up?